Top 25 Chicago Tours, Events & Activities

 The water taxi is more transit-oriented — focused on getting you from place to place rather than a traditional boat tour — but with stops everywhere from Chinatown to the West Loop and Michigan Avenue, there’s plenty for you to see!

 INSIDER SCOOP: If you make it to Chinatown, you’ll be blown away by Ping Tom Memorial Park, the location of the Chinatown water taxi stop.
-If you’ve got a couple of hours to spare, consider taking a culinary journey with an immersive Chinatown food-tasting and cultural walking tour.
-You’ll eat at authentic sit-down restaurants and learn some incredible cultural facts of this vibrant neighborhood along the way!
+If you’ve got a couple of hours to spare, consider taking a culinary journey on Chicago Food Planet’s immersive Chinatown food-tasting and cultural walking tour.
+You’ll eat at five authentic sit-down restaurants and learn some incredible cultural facts of this vibrant neighborhood along the way!

 At least two companies offer Chicago architecture boat tours starting in the spring months, both leaving from docks just off the Magnificent Mile on Michigan Avenue.
 Chicago Architecture Foundation’s boat tours aboard Chicago’s First Lady are led by trained docents, and Wendella offers boat tours of Chicago’s architectural wonders, too.